edvin/fxlauncher-gradle-plugin/README.md

 The `deployTarget` option also accepts deploying to local file system paths, for example: `c:/some/path`.

-Optionally include `scpOptions = ['-v']` to enable verbose output from scp if you run into trouble.
+Optionally include `scpOptions = ["-v"]` to enable verbose output from scp if you run into trouble.

 ## Optional parameters